mikf/gallery-dl/docs/configuration.rst

 Default     ``"Mozilla/5.0 (X11; Linux x86_64; rv:54.0) Gecko/20100101 Firefox/54.0"``
 Description User-Agent header value to be used for HTTP requests.

-            Note that this option has no effect on `pixiv` and `readcomiconline` extractors, as these need specific values to function correctly.
+            Note: This option has no effect on `pixiv` and `readcomiconline` extractors, as these need specific values to function correctly.
 =========== =====